Please explore and learn more about our many Ministries at Faith!

 The Fellowship team is about the task of planning and hosting events.
 We plan coffee fellowships to honor graduates, communicantes, and confirmation children.
 We plan the church picnic, progressive dinners and wine tasting events.
 This gives us the chance to get to know each other better.
 These events are well attended which indicates what a friendly place Faith Lutheran is.

-John Forster, Team Leader
+Keith McCarthy, Team Leader

 I see my mission as Property chairman to keep the church “physical plant” safe, secure, and attractive.
 The men and women on the committee are very proud of the work they do.
 It takes a lot of effort to do whatever needs to be done while trying to do it at the lowest possible cost.
 A lot time is spent on trying to get the “best price” on something.